Ask a Nutritionist : How do I create a weaning plan for my baby?

-We realize how personal and important nutrition really is in your baby’s journey to health and wellness.
-That is why we have Nutrition Expert, Esther Kimani answer all the questions you may have in maintaining a healthy weaning experience for your babies.
+We realize how personal and important nutrition and the right weaning plan are in your baby’s journey to health and wellness.
+That is why we have Nutrition Expert, Esther Kimani answers all the questions you may have in maintaining a healthy weaning experience for your babies.

-What are the 5 things every parent should know before starting their baby on solids?
+What are the 5 things every parent should know before creating a weaning plan?

 - Food should be adequate meaning that the complementary foods should be given in amounts, frequency, consistency and using a variety of foods to cover the nutritional needs of the growing child while maintaining breastfeeding.

 - Be Responsive – feeding young infants requires active care and stimulation, where the caregiver is responsive to the child clues for hunger and also encourages the child to eat.
 This is also referred to as active or responsive feeding.
 Feeding time should be fun.